 Each holiday season, Soroptimist International of Boise sponsors a gift-giving project that benefits residents of Treasure Valley nursing homes and care centers, a number of seniors who live independently and kids in the foster care system.

-- Check the list of names in this section.
-Choose the person or people youd like to buy for this year.
+Check the lists of names here.
+Choose the person or people you'd like to buy for.

 To fulfill a holiday wish for someone on the lists, visit Soroptimist International of Boise's webcart.
 Soroptimist members will be available to assist via phone at 639-5749 from 9 a.m. to 5 p.m.
 Monday, Dec.
 2, and Tuesday, Dec.
 3.

 Gifts should be wrapped and labeled with the recipient's name and ID number, and delivered to a drop-off location before Friday, Dec.
 13. Locations can be found with the wish lists.